LucasZhengrui/Enterprise_Software_Dev/README.md

     python3 manage.py runserver
 ```

+## 5 Test

+Besides the disaster table app, we have done unit testing for other apps.
+The table app does not need us to test inside the app, but we have their related testing in other apps.

-## 5 Details of deploying the website application
+## 6 Details of deploying the website application

 The website application has been deployed to Render, here is its URL: https://disaster-management.onrender.com/ .